×

 "Get a realtor.
 Look around a lot.
 Start and finish with Sanborondon if your budget allows.
 Venture out to Los Ceibos and Via la Costa if the distance from the "fun areas" of Guayaquil isn't an issue.
 Talk to other expats (if you can find them)," explained one expat living in Guayaquil, Ecuador.

 "It is important for expats to understand that Ecuador is a Spanish-speaking country and should become familiar with some of the language before their move.
 Researching the customs and cultural norms of Ecuador is also helpful for expats as an understanding of the local culture will help them to settle into their new home.
 In Ecuador, it is also necessary to obtain a residency visa in order to be able to stay for an extended period of time.
 As such, an understanding of the visa process and documentation requirements is necessary for any expats wishing to move to Ecuador.
-Additionally, expats should understand that the cost of living in Ecuador is lower than in many countries, and that it is a popular destination for both retirees and adventure seekers," said one in Ecuador.
+Additionally, expats should understand that the cost of living in Ecuador is lower than in many countries, and that it is a popular destination for both retirees and adventure seekers," explained one expat who made the move to Ecuador.

 View More Answers